Florida braces for potential heavy-hitting hurricane threatening damaging winds and storm surge - KESQ

 With little time to prepare, Tampa General Hospital began erecting a 10-foot-high flood barrier around the facility Monday because of the chance for storm surge and shifts in the storm’s track.

 On Monday, the potential cyclone was a mass of showers and thunderstorms churning in the far western Caribbean Sea.
-The NHC predicts that the system will rapidly intensify, likely becoming a hurricane by Wednesday night and eventually reaching Category 3 strength.
+The hurricane center predicts the system will rapidly intensify, likely becoming a hurricane by Wednesday night and eventually reaching Category 3 strength.

 The last storm to make landfall in the US as a Category 3 hurricane – Idalia – also came ashore in Florida, packing winds of 125 mph and generating record-breaking storm surge from Tampa to the Big Bend in August last year.